DiasMelissa/DiasMelissa/README.md

 - 📫 How to reach me:
 - Linkedin: https://www.linkedin.com/in/melissa-oliveira-66b308137/
 - E-mail: melissadias@alumni.usp.br
-- ⚡ Fun fact: Looking to team up with meteorology wizards from around the globe!
+- ⚡ Looking to team up with meteorology wizards from around the globe!
 Let's cook up some weather magic together. ⚡🌎

 <!--
 **DiasMelissa/DiasMelissa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.